MicrosoftDocs/bot-docs/articles/v4sdk/skill-pva.md

 A skill is a bot that can be used by another bot.
 In this way you can create a single user-facing bot and extend it with one or more skills.
 You can learn more about skills in general in [Skills Overview](skills-conceptual.md), and how to build them in [Implement a skill](skill-implement-skill.md).
 Alternatively, the Virtual Assistant templates contain a set of [pre-built skills](bot-builder-skills-overview.md) you can customize and deploy instead of building one from scratch.

-If you expect that your skill will be consumed from a [Power Virtual Agents](https://powerva.microsoft.com/#/) bot there are some additional restrictions placed on your Skill you'll need to account for.
+If you expect that your skill will be consumed from a [Power Virtual Agents](https://powerva.microsoft.com/#/) bot there, are some additional restrictions placed on your skill you'll need to account for.

 ## Manifest restrictions